-- 1. On a tuple of characters (a, b), we first compute their binary representations (BIT(a), BIT(b)).
+- 1. On a 2-tuple of characters (a, b), we first compute their binary representations (BIT(a), BIT(b)).
 We then compute two intermediate outputs, one where a xor operation is applied on BIT(a), BIT(b) at each bit, and another where BIT(b) is simply copied.
-This operation is equivalent to applying a deterministic map on tuples of 2 characters (Δ_6 from Table 4), where tuples are created by pairing binary bits of a and b. - 2.
-We then apply a random MLT of depth $\log_2 n$ on each of the intermediate outputs.
+This operation is equivalent to applying a deterministic map on 2-tuples of binary characters (identical to Δ_6 from Table 7), where 2-tuples are created by pairing binary bits in binary representation of a and b. - 2.
+We then apply a random MLT task of depth $\log_2 n$ on each of the intermediate outputs.
 This applies a random bijective map on the sequence of bits in the intermediate outputs, using a translation task in MLT($\log_2 n, 2$) (Lemma E.1). - 3.
 The final tuple of characters is returned by applying a NUMERIC operation on the binary representations.

-Thus, we have narrowed our focus on a special group of tasks from MLT(d, n) that applies $MLT(\log_2 n, 2)$ on the binary representations of the characters at each level.
-By Theorem F.10, we can create $2^{\Omega(\log_2 n)}$ maps that are pairwise uncorrelated for each level of translation task.
-We can then give a similar proof as Theorem F.10 to show that we can create $(2^{\Omega(\log_2 n)})^{\Omega(d)} = n^{\Omega(d)}$ translation tasks, using the above restriction, that are pairwise uncorrelated on any bit in the binary representation of any character in the output.
+Thus, we have narrowed our focus on a special group of tasks from $\mathbf{MLT}(d,n)$ that applies $\mathbf{MLT}(\log_2 n,2)$ on the binary representations of the characters at each level.
+By Theorem F.10, at any level $1 \le i \le d$, we can create $2^{\Omega(\log_2 n)}$ phrasebooks, the output of which are pairwise uncorrelated .
+Now, we can compose these uncorrelated phrasebooks to give multiple set of phrasebooks that are uncorrelated.
+That is, following a similar proof as Theorem F.10, we can show that we can create $\left(2^{\Omega(\log_2 n)}\right)^{\Omega(d)} = n^{\Omega(d)}$ set of phrasebooks, using the above restriction, that are pairwise uncorrelated on any bit in the binary representation of the output of their corresponding translation tasks.
+This will translate to the output of the translation task in numeric form as well, as the mapping between binary representation and numeric form of a digit is bijective.